umartokyo/dp-reports/Extended Essay/extended_essay_clean_draft.md

 Possible explanation for such moves could be that Leela differs from Stockfish and Humans in a way that she sees the game.
 While Stockfish tries to search into the future by trying out as many moves as possible and finding one which seems most efficient, LeelaChessZero checks the possible legal moves and predicts the possibility of it leading to the victory.
 You could imagine it as Stockfish looking into short term benefits with near future positions while LeelaChessZero seeing the whole game as one as the probability of winning and loosing.

 ## Limitations
+Possible limitations of this study with improvements will be included in this section.
+1. Engine Versions
+	Stockfish 11 was used in order to avoid NNUE integration, however, LeelaChessZero was run using a recent build.
+This choice of engine versions may not represent the absolute peak performance of each engine's architecture as one had half a decade of improvements.
+	Some other alternative for Stockfish could have been used given that it would be up to date, have a clear heuristic search based architecture, and be optimised on competitive level.
+2. Hardware Differences
+	While both engines were provided excess computational resources, the match was conducted on a single ARM based system rather than custom TPU clusters used in DeepMind's AlphaZero matches. differences in hardware architectures and available compute may have influenced the performance of both models.
+	This could be resolved by either obtaining powerful hardware or giving more time to calculate according amount of nodes.
+3. Architectural Differences
+	Both LeelaChessZero and Stockfish differ from the idealised engines described in the background section.
+Except the core algorithms, are many more additional systems added to both engines in order to boost their performance, which may add uncertainty to the research's findings.
+	In an ideal scenario, obtaining engines that purely implement the described architectures and use them for this research would strip modifications, most directly comparing the two approaches.
+4. Subjectivity of Qualitative Analysis
+	The analysis of the games played during the match were analysed by humans.
+The interpretations of terms such as "random" and "careless" moves was based on human evaluation of modern Stockfish's assessments.
+Such interpretations can be biased by human conceptions of optimal play, differing from optimal play derived by self-play agents.
+5. Observing Smarter Creation
+	Both chess engines perform on superhuman level and their play is often beyond understandable.
+However, author has spend efforts to comprehend them up to an extent, where educated guessed on the reasoning behind such play could be done.
+6. Match Duration
+	Match of 100 games was chosen in order to replicate the original match between AlphaZero and Stockfish; however, larger number of games would yield more robust statistics and reduce the influence of outlier games.
+	Extended the length of the match to a thousand or more would greatly improve the accuracy of the results, reducing the error.
+However, such scarce dataset would take longer to analyse.
+7. Opening Position Choices
+	All games began from standard chess starting position.
+While this removed unintentional bias of one side having advantage over another at the beginning, it has resulted in less diverse openings.
+	Fair openings from human grandmasters could be picked for both engines to play as both white and black to avoid unfairness.
+However, this wouldn't fix the possibility of unknowingly giving a position that one engine recognises and plays better in over another.
 ## Conclusion
+This investigation compared the performances of deep reinforcement learning chess engine trained purely through self-play, LeelaChessZero, with traditional heuristic-based engine, Stockfish 11, in a 100 game match.

+The results showed that LeelaChessZero achieved higher win rate with 49 wins, 37 draws, and 14 losses, outperforming Stockfish.